2021 Mountain West Conference football season

 The 2021 Mountain West Conference football season, part of this year's NCAA Division I FBS football season was the 23rd season of college football for the Mountain West Conference (MW).
 Since 2012, 12 teams have competed in the Mountain West Conference.
 The season began on August 28, 2021 and ended on December 28, 2021.
 The entire schedule was released on March 5, 2021.

-Previous season

-The San Jose State Spartans defeated the Boise State Broncos 34–20 in the 2020 Mountain West Conference Football Championship Game at Sam Boyd Stadium in Whitney, Nevada.

 Preseason

 Mountain West Media

 The Mountain West Media days was held at the Cosmopolitan on July 27 and 28.

 Preseason Poll

 The Preseason Media Poll was released July 21, 2021.
 Boise State was picked to win the Mountain division, while Nevada was picked to win the West division.

 Preseason awards

 The following list contains players included on preseason watch lists for national awards.

 Preseason All-Conference Team

 The Preseason All-Conference Team was announced only July 22, 2021.